Hide menu

 Contact: Christoph Kessler.

-Prerequisites: TDDC78 Programming of parallel computers, TDDD56 Multicore and GPU Programming, TDDD25 Distributed systems, Advanced C++ (template metaprogramming), Linux.
+Prerequisites: TDDD56 Multicore and GPU Programming and/or TDDE65 Programming of parallel computers, TDDD25 Distributed systems, Advanced C++ (template metaprogramming), Linux.
 Also useful: TDDE31 Big data analytics.

 Contact and more information: Christoph Kessler.